TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.5
+- Added getItem() to RowFocusEvent and CellFocusEvent
+- Minor bugfix, there was regression in fix for issue #35

 ### Version 2.1.4
 - Added getItem() CellEditEvent and RowEditEvent (experimental)
 - Fixed issue #37: Enter now saves the value when closing the editor in the last cell